-Thank you for your question about a reference page in APA style.
+Thank you for the question about a References page in APA style.

 - APA style allows for References ONLY when the writer has in-text citations in the paper.

-- In other words, if you do not have any quotations OR paraphrases in your paper, then you have nothing to put on a References page.
+- In other words, if there are no quotations OR paraphrases in the paper, then there is nothing to put on a References page.

 Some other citation styles require that the writer list anything he/she used as research, regardless of if it was cited.
-But APA only wants cited materials on a Reference page, so you will only have a Reference page if you have cited someone else's work.
+But APA only wants cited materials on a References page, so you will only have a References page if you have cited someone else's work.

 For more information about APA, check out the APA Help guide.

 Thank you for using ASK US.
 Please contact your Campus Library/ARC for additional assistance.